matbloch/coding_quickstarter/Web/Amazon/Networking.md

   - Subnets cannot span multiple availability zones
   - launch instances in separate availability zone to protect from failure of a single location
   - public/private subnets: Subnet is **public** if traffic is routed to an **Internet gateway**
+- **Availability Zone**: AWS regions support local zones, the availability zones.
+  - Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones
 - **Route Tables:** Contains a set of routes that define where packets will be redirected to
 - **Internet Gateway:** Allows communication between
 - **NAT Gateway:** Allow instances in the private subnet to make outbound connections to the internet